wodowiesel/PiFunk/README.md

-# PiFunk
-# Raspberry Pi Radio Band - Listener/Receiver/Relais for CB and PMR446
+# PiFunk Radio Transceiver for CB and PMR446
-maybe Echolink via Teamspeak or Standalone(Client-Server)?!
 Early Experimental!

-# (based on PiFM-Script)
+(based on PiFM-Script)